mgr32/PsISEProjectExplorer/README.md

 Provides a tree view that enables to index and explore whole directory structure containing Powershell scripts.
 It has following features:

 * Visualize directory structure (also files not loaded to ISE yet) in a Solution Explorer-like tree view.
-* Show functions in leafs of the tree view and enable to jump to the function definition (similarly to some available Function Explorer plugins).
+* Show functions in leafs of the tree view and enable to jump to the function definition (F12, similarly to some available Function Explorer plugins).
 * Search the tree view (file names, function names, optionally file contents).
+* Find all references of the symbol under the cursor (SHIFT+F12).

 ##### Screenshot
 ![Image](./PsISEExplorer_screen2.png?raw=true)